box/developer.box.com/guides/box-ai/index.md

 ## Box AI Platform API capabilities

-Box AI Platform API provides a number of capabilities designed to help you leverage Large Language Models (LLMs) in your application workflows.
+Box AI API provides a number of capabilities designed to help you leverage Large Language Models (LLMs) in your application workflows.